FoundationRepairDataSoil risk intelligence

-Low risk About 5% of Lincoln County's soil area is high shrink-swell (expansive) clay — far below the Louisiana average of 32%, and far below the national average of 17%.
-That places it #56 of 61 Louisiana counties for foundation soil risk.
+Low risk About 5% of Lincoln Parish's soil area is high shrink-swell (expansive) clay — far below the Louisiana average of 32%, and far below the national average of 17%.
+That places it #58 of 64 Louisiana parishes for foundation soil risk.

-Share of the county's ~302,300 acres of USDA-mapped soil with linear extensibility ≥ 6% in the top meter (SSURGO).
+Share of the parish's ~302,300 acres of USDA-mapped soil with linear extensibility ≥ 6% in the top meter (SSURGO).

 High shrink-swell (expansive) clay5%